evertonfraga/GetData-CourseProject/README.md

 ```

-2) Extract only mean and standard deviation columns.
+### 2. Extract only mean and standard deviation columns.

+Using Regular Expressions, we were able to detect and filter only the desired columns: those regarding Mean and Std values.

 ```r
 extract_mean_std <- function(df){